Prisons in North Korea

-Prisons in North Korea (often referred to by Western media and critics as "North Korean gulags") have conditions that are unsanitary, life-threatening and are comparable to historical concentration camps.
-A significant number of inmates perish every year, since they are subjected to torture and inhumane treatment.
+Prisons in North Korea have come under immense scrutiny for poor living and working conditions.
+A significant number of inmates perish every year, many of whom are subjected to torture and inhumane treatment.
 Public and secret executions of inmates, including children, especially in cases of attempted escape, are commonplace.
-Infanticides (and infant killings upon birth) also often occur.
+Infanticides are also a frequent occurrence.
 The mortality rate is exceptionally high, because many prisoners die of starvation, illnesses, work accidents, or torture.
+Thus, some critics compare North Korean prison camps to historic concentration camps and Gulags.

 During the height of the North Korean famine, the government's response was to set up many low-level labor camps for those who were caught crossing the North Korean-Chinese border or were repatriated from China.
 These labor training facilities were also used in response to the black market activity that resulted in people searching for food throughout the countryside.

 In 2004, these “labor training” facilities were made a regular form of punishment under the new reforms of the criminal code which included a list of economic and social crimes.
 This list was increased in 2007 with the corresponding punishments growing.

 The DPRK government denies all allegations of human rights violations in prison camps, claiming that this is prohibited by criminal procedure law, but former prisoners testify that there are completely different rules in the prison camps.
 The DPRK government has released no information on inmates or prison camps and has not allowed access to any human rights organizations.
 According to a North Korean defector, North Korea considered inviting a delegation of the UN Commission on Human Rights to visit the Yodok prison camp in 1996.